-If you plan on receiving IV sedation, you’ll need to take a few steps in preparation for your visit to our Abbotsford, BC clinic.
+If you plan on receiving IV sedation, you’ll need to take a few steps in preparation for your visit to our dental clinic in Abbotsford, BC.
 Be sure to not eat or drink for eight hours leading up to your appointment with Medora Dental Care.
 If you need to take additional precautions before your procedure, your dentist will give you more thorough instructions.

 Q: How Can I Benefit from Requesting IV Sedation?